ukwa/crawl-db/README.md

 This took a while, about an hour, but created a queryable file only 2.8GB in size.

 Using the example queries (see `duckdb-query.py` for details), we could query this file very quickly, with even fairly intensive aggregation queries only requiring a second or so to run.
+Some simple examples are:

+### Total records

 ```
 SELECT COUNT(*) FROM 'crawl-log-cp00004.parquet';